DataScience-Skills/Live-Geospatial-Data-Visualization/README.md

 3. Enable popups to display additional information about each earthquake when a marker is clicked.
 4. Create a legend to provide context for the map data, allowing users to understand the earthquake magnitude and depth variations.

 Additionally, a second dataset is plotted on the map to illustrate the relationship between tectonic plates and seismic activity.
-This dataset will be fetched from https://githubusercontent.com/fraxen/tectonicplates.
+This dataset will be fetched from https://githubusercontent.com/fraxen/tectonicplates using D3.js, a JavaScript library for data manipulation, which enables API calls to fetch and process JSON data.

 ## Tools and Skills Used